 How GEDCOM might be changing

 As GEDCOM hasn't advanced since the last century many family history programs have added their own tweaks that effectively mean that the whole idea of exchange of data with other programs is invalid.
 Not only does GEDCOM not work very well within itself, neither does it fulfil the concept of data being being shareable.
 You can read Tamura Jones' article on this.

 The basic data is simple.
 The augmenting data is far too complex to be formalised and information storage is changing at a pace that will outstrip any decisions made today.
-Settle on a core data structure and allow links to other information from the metadata.
-Don't be too prescriptive about file formats (Microsoft changes things without asking and conversion is usually easy).
-It's the family tree structure and links to sources that are important; not really about family but more about parents and descendants and the links to other people and information.
-My offer is not a BetterGEDCOM - that would suggest that GEDCOM could be improved - but a completely simple and honest way of holding family research data in a way that reflects how your family history happened in the past, how it is in the present and how it will be in the future.
+XYFT has a core data structure that allows links to other information from the metadata.
+XYFT is not prescriptive about file formats (Microsoft changes things without asking and conversion is usually easy).
+It's the family tree structure and links to sources that are important; about parents and descendants and the links to other people and information.
+XYFT uses a simple and honest way of holding family research data in a way that reflects how your family history happened in the past, how it is in the present and how it will be in the future.

 Most people in the world do not keep records in the same way as the GEDCOM model expects: no religious occasion dates (Christening, Baptism, Blessing etc); no Marriage Banns; no Social Security Number; in fact not much at all that fits the GEDCOM model.
 Most of the GEDCOM tags are irrelevant to most genealogists.
-The things that are really important are who are the mother and father and what is the story.
+The things that are most important are who are the mother and father and what is the story.
 Also important are dates, at least for the purpose of separating generations and chronology of events; but dates are often not known, often vague, often cover a range and often wrong.
 This a challenge for any system.
-XY Family Tree gives you two ways of storing dates, one as date text and one as a sorting order.
+XYFT gives you two ways of storing dates, one as date text and one as a sorting order.
 Other things that are equally important are the physical records, things like artifacts that cannot be kept on a computer and need to be stored in the real world.
-XY Family Tree can tell you what you have and where you can find it.
+XYFT can tell you what you have and where you can find it.

-XY Family Tree © 2005 - 2017
+XY Family Tree © 2005 - 2021